Natural Gas | Electricity | Water | Sewer Service | Communications

 A disaster that disrupts all or part of the City's water and/or sewer lines could affect the way you deal with human waste.

-- If there is no water in your toilet, but the sewer lines are intact, pour 3-5 gallons of water into the toilet bowl to flush.
+- If there is no water in your toilet, but the sewer lines are intact, pour 3 to 5 gallons of water into the toilet bowl to flush.
 You may use seawater, bath, laundry or pool water.

 - If you suspect damage to your home's water lines, do NOT flush the toilet.
 Turn off water at the house so contaminated water does not enter your water system.